-In this way, the present model may be employed in order to recognize a possible threshold to identify high endogamic populations as well as its possible causes.
-By means of the genealogical tree the model can be used to indicate which living species may be near to the extinction.
+This model may be employed in order to recognize a possible threshold to identify high endogamic populations as well as its possible causes.
+Using the genealogical tree, the model can be used to indicate which living species may be near to the extinction.